• Skip to primary navigation

 Flours - I would not try using other flours to replace the oat flour.

-Protein powder - This recipe was specifically designed for whey protein powder.
-Since different types of protein powder bake very differently, I would not recommend other types of protein powder.
+Protein powder - This banana bread protein recipe was specifically designed for whey protein powder.
+Since different types of protein powder bake very differently, I would not recommend other types of protein powder in this protein banana nut bread recipe.

 Oil - I used refined coconut oil in this recipe, but light-tasting olive oil would also be a great choice.
 Other oils that work for baking should also be fine here.

-Sweetener - Using coconut sugar in this recipe is what makes it taste comparable to classic banana bread.
+Sweetener - Using coconut sugar in this healthy protein banana bread is what makes it taste comparable to classic banana bread.
 I tried using erythritol in its place, and it tasted noticeably different.
 Since coconut sugar is low glycemic, it does not have the same effect on blood sugar as refined sugar.
 If coconut sugar is something you can incorporate into your diet, definitely use it here!

 Variations

-Chocolate chip protein banana bread - Replace the chopped nuts with stevia-sweetened chocolate chips!
+Protein chocolate chip banana bread - Replace the chopped nuts with stevia-sweetened chocolate chips!
 Or if you'd like to include both chocolate chips and nuts (YUM!), I'd recommend ¼ cup of each.

 Chocolate protein banana bread - I would use chocolate protein powder (whey) and swap ¼ cup cocoa powder in for ¼ cup of the oat flour (reducing the amount of oat flour to ¾ cup)